Rebecca Allen (basketball): Senior Level

 Allen is a current member of the Australian Women's basketball squad.
 Following good form in preliminary lead-up games, Allen was selected to represent the Opals at the 2014 World Championship held in Turkey where she would make her national team debut.

 In 2019, Allen was named to the final roster for the 2019 FIBA Asia Cup.
 After strong showings throughout this tournament, Allen was named to the tournament All-Star Five.

 Allen, like all the other members of the 2020 Tokyo Olympics Opals women's basketball team, had a difficult tournament.
 The Opals lost their first two group stage matches.
 They looked flat against Belgium and then lost to China in heartbreaking circumstances.
 In their last group match the Opals needed to beat Puerto Rico by 25 or more in their final match to progress.
 This they did by 27 in a very exciting match.
 However, they lost to the United States in their quarterfinal 79 to 55.

+Allen was in the squad for the 2024 Paris Olympics tournament.
+However, a hamstring injury sustained in the final warm-up game ruled her out of the tournament.

+Personal life

+Allen completed a Masters in Marketing at Deakin University.

+Allen joined the NBL commentary team for the 2024–25 season.